Lynne-Daniels/trash-truck/README.md

 docker-compose up
 ```

-The app will be accessible at [http://localhost:3000/](http://localhost:3000/).
+The app will be run in development mode and accessible at [http://localhost:3000/](http://localhost:3000/).
 The local src directory will be mounted into the container for live updates.

 ### Running the App for Deployment